garrandall/popular-music-data/tracks/like-a-surgeon--weird-al--yankovic.md

 Like a surgeon
 Got your kidneys on my mind

-Like a surgeon, ooh like a surgeon
+Like a surgeon, oh like a surgeon
 When I reach inside
 With my scalpel, and my forceps, and retractors
 Oh oh, oh oh, woe, oh

-Ooh baby, yah
+Oh baby, yah
 I can hear your heartbeat
 For the very last time